liferay/liferay-docs/discover/portal/articles/08-search/02-search-results.markdown

 # Search Results [](id=search-results)

-The ideal search experience involves a user entering a search term, waiting an infinitesimally small amount of time, and having the perfectly matching asset delivered to them at the top of a list of other extremely relevant hits.
-Like
+The ideal search experience involves a user entering a search term, waiting an infinitesimal amount of time, and having the perfectly matching asset delivered to them at the top of a list of other extremely relevant hits.
+Like this:
-this:

 ![Figure 1: The goal is to return the perfect results to users searching your site.](../../images/search-results-perfect.png)